 Back in the 80s, one of the most exciting things consumers could own was a digital watch.
-Instead of trying to figure out the time from the old-fashioned analogue watch, people simply read the numbers off a digital display.
+Instead of trying to figure out the time from the old-fashioned analogue watch, people simply read the numbers of a digital display.
 Since then, people got more used to the idea of digital technology.
 Now pretty much everything seems to be digital, from television and radio to music players, cameras, cell phones, and even books.
-If we narrow down the search to the phone, you may ask what the difference between analogue and digital phone is.
+If we narrow down the search to the phone, you may ask what the difference between analogue and the digital phone is.
 Which is best?
 Let’s take a closer look!

 It’s some kind of phone that we have been using for years.
 Analog is the process of taking an audio or video signal and translating it into electronic pulses.
 The analogue technology has been existing for decades because it’s not a complicated concept and it’s definitely inexpensive.
 In other words, they are extremely reliable, cost-saving and user-friendly.